Preserve And Share Your Old Photo Albums & Scrapbooks

 A very dear family friend asked me to scan her wedding album because she and her husband were getting ready to celebrate their 50th wedding anniversary.
 She wanted to be sure her photos were preserved and digitized so she could easily share them on social media.

-Unlike wedding albums today, this was a small photo album with the pictures only measuring about 3”x4,” and of course, they had discolored with age.
-I carefully removed and scanned them on my Epson flatbed scanner and returned the photos to the original photo album.
-I did some minor color corrections to the digital versions, saved them on a USB drive, and returned the album and the drive to my friend.
+Unlike wedding albums today, this was a small photo album with the pictures only measuring about 3″x4,” and of course, they had discolored with age.
+We carefully removed and scanned the photos and then returned them to the original photo album.
+After some minor color corrections to the digital versions, the images were saved on a USB drive and the album and the USB were returned to my friend.
 She was thrilled with the result.

 What I didn’t tell her is that I was also creating a special surprise as my anniversary gift to them.
 I recreated their wedding album into a high-quality photo book from AdoramaPix (now Printique).
 It features a leather-look cover, much larger versions of the photos, and thicker pages.
 It was a hit!